i-anniie/autoapply-chrome-extension/README.md

+> ⚠️ **DEVELOPMENT WARNING & LEGAL DISCLAIMER**
+>
+> This version of the extension is still in development.
+You may encounter bugs or incomplete features.
+As development is ongoing, you must use this tool at your own risk.
+The developers are not responsible for any outcomes, issues, or damages resulting from its use.
+>
+> **Legal Disclaimer:**
+>
+> - This tool is for educational and personal use only.
+> - It is not affiliated with, endorsed by, or supported by LinkedIn or any third party.
+> - Use of this tool may violate LinkedIn’s Terms of Service and could result in account restrictions, bans, or other consequences.
+> - The user assumes all responsibility and risk for using the tool.
+> - The developers disclaim all liability for any consequences, including but not limited to account bans, data loss, or legal actions.
+> - No user data is collected or transmitted externally; all data remains local.
+> - Do not use this tool for commercial purposes or in violation of any laws or regulations.

 # LinkedIn Easy Apply Automation

 A personal-use Chrome extension that automates LinkedIn Easy Apply job applications with intelligent filtering, resume selection, and human-like behavior simulation.